LostInBrittany/angular-beers/step-12/README.md

 ##Summary ##

 There you have it!
 We have created a web app in a relatively short amount of time.
-In the [closing notes](../the_end.md) we'll cover where to go from here.
+You can now go to the  [step 13](../step-13) and create your first AngularJS directive.